bjornmeansbear/teaching.ookb.co/projects/tmgd-essay/tmgd-essay.md

 ---
+date: 2013-11-01
 layout: project
-title: "Time and Motion and Graphic Design: the essay"
 projectorder: 6
-date: 2013-11-01
 tags:
-  - "gd3"
+  - gd3
+title: "Time and Motion and Graphic Design: the essay"
 ---

 Please explain what you think describes what “Time + Motion” mean in relation to Graphic Design.
 We’ve spend a lot of time over the term talking about this, but I want to make sure that you all really think about it on your own; as well as think about how you might explain it to someone else.